Ethnic Macedonians in Bulgaria: Background

 Until 1913 the majority of the Slavic-speaking population of all three parts of the region of Macedonia identified as Bulgarian.
+However, clear national consciousness existed among intelligentsia, revolutionaries and clergy on the other hand the peasantry was not involved in national debates, they were meaningless to their concern.
+Thus, as seen by observers, the affiliation of Macedonian Slavs to different national camps was not indeed belonging to an ethnic group, but rather political and flexible option.
 In October 1925 the Slavic population in the Bulgarian part of Macedonia repulsed a brief invasion by Greece, fighting alongside the Bulgarian army.
 In 1922, a referendum was held in Bulgaria to try those responsible for the Second Balkan and First World Wars, which were lost by Bulgaria and which led to the full accession of Macedonia.
 Macedonians in Bulgaria voted "no" en masse because of the pro-Yugoslav line of the ruling Bulgarian Agrarian National Union (BZNS) and because of the accusation that its leaders assisted the defeat of Bulgaria in the last war due to their leadership military mutiny.
 The rest of Bulgaria voted mostly 'yes' because (outside several cities) they were strongly opposed to the ruling Agrarianist government and with weaker communist opposition.
 During World War II, most parts of Yugoslav and Greek Macedonia were annexed by Bulgaria, and the local Slavic-speakers were regarded and self-identified as Macedonian Bulgarians.
 Not until much later did the process of Macedonian national identity formation gain momentum.
 After 1944, the People's Republic of Bulgaria and the Socialist Federal Republic of Yugoslavia began a policy of making Macedonia a connecting link for the establishment of new Balkan Federative Republic and stimulating there a development of distinct Slav Macedonian consciousness.
 The Communist Party of Greece and its fraternal parties in Bulgaria and Yugoslavia had already been influenced by the Resolution of the Comintern on the Macedonian Question, and it was the only political party in Greece to recognize Macedonian national identity.
 The region of Vardar Macedonia received the status of a constituent republic within Yugoslavia as the Socialist Republic of Macedonia, and in 1945 a separate Macedonian language was codified.
 The local Slavic population was proclaimed to be ethnically Macedonian – a new nationality meant to be different from the Bulgarians or Serbs.